prayaspatnaik21/PlayWithPython/README.md

 # PlayWithPython
-This Repo is for experimenting with Python
+This Repository is for experimenting with Python

-#Experiments
+# Experiments
 WebScraping